 Office Hours: Monday - Thursday, 10 a.m.-1 p.m. and 2-5 p.m.

 4-H provides hands-on learning opportunities for youth in grades K through 12.
 It relies upon community volunteers, trained as 4-H leaders, who provide positive learning experiences in a safe environment.
 Youth involved in 4-H work as partners with adults to develop important life skills, engage in meaningful community service activities, and have a real role in decision-making.

 4-H in Lane County is being rebuilt around the nationally recognized and successful community club model.
 Lane County 4-H community clubs meet on a regular basis to facilitate youth governance and community service.
 Each community club is committed to offering a wide range of project opportunities, and youth will be encouraged to participate in multiple projects.
 Youth interested in a project not offered in their local community club will have the opportunity to engage through another club.
 In addition, 4-H will organize and offer countywide, regional and statewide specialty events that encourage youth to build their expertise and expand their horizons.

 Since we lack public funding for 4-H in Lane County, our program must be self-funding.
 The annual enrollment fee is $100 per child, and scholarships are available to assist youth from families with financial need.
 Enrollment fees cover only part of what it costs to run the 4-H program, so we augment them with strategic local sponsorships of Lane County 4-H by the communities hosting community clubs.
 Many generous local sponsors have stepped forward to provide the seed money necessary to get the program going again.
 We will continue fund raising efforts as the program grows and anticipate achieving a self-sustaining program within a few years.

-Kate Hammarback is our new Lane County 4-H Coordinator!
-She started on February 8.
+Kate Hammarback is our Lane County 4-H Coordinator!

 Other Ways to Help with Fundraising: